From an annual p***s festival to the world’s highest density of vending machines, these are the most interesting facts about Japan.

 8. The capital, Tokyo, was originally known as Edo, meaning “estuary” in Japanese.
 In 1868, its name was changed to Tokyo meaning “eastern capital”.

 10. At just 1.34 per 100,000 people, Japan has one of the lowest birth rates in the world with the number of births consistently falling since 1973.
-Experts have suggested that by 2065 the country’s population could drop to about 88 million.
+A 2023 data showed that the number of births in Japan fell 5.1% from a year earlier to 758,631.
+Experts have suggested that by 2070, the country’s population could drop to about 87 million.

 13. Around half the world’s zippers are made in Japan.
 Founded in 1934, the Yoshida Kōgyō Kabushikigaisha – YKK – company produces around 7 billion zippers a year.